Germany – Employer of Record

 Employment Contracts in Germany

 It is legally required to have a locally compliant employment contract in Germany.
 The contract should spell out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Germany should always state the salary and any compensation amounts in Euro rather than a foreign currency.
+Globalization Partners handles this component of employment in Germany.

 Germany Working Hours